 - What didn’t work for me in terms of getting wishlists at scale: random Reddit posts, Twitter (#ScreenshotSaturday, #TurnBasedThursday, random posting, … although I made some positive connections to other devs), posting on TIGSource forums, posting on Indie DB.

-- What worked was emailing streamers, 1 post on r/chess, and Steam Next Fest.
+- What worked was emailing streamers, a single post on r/chess, and Steam Next Fest.
 It makes me wonder if I should bother with social media or not for future games.

 - At the end of January, I emailed around 50 streamers and contacted others through Twitch chat (used it for the smaller ones and had a very low response rate).
 I found them by looking for top streamers of similar games on SullyGnome.
 The email I sent was very similar to the one from Zero Sievert.
 I got covered by Aliensrock, Sifd, Retromation, and Olexa among others, resulting in a crazy wishlist growth.
 Chess streamers mostly ignored me.